Rishi Sunak: Public image

 Following his appointment as chancellor, Sunak arrived in public discourse from relative obscurity.
 Some political commentators saw Sunak's appointment as signalling the end of the Treasury's independence from Downing Street, with Robert Shrimsley, chief political commentator of the Financial Times, arguing that "good government often depends on senior ministers – and the Chancellor in particular – being able to fight bad ideas".

 In the early stages of the COVID-19 pandemic, he was popular by the standards of British politics, described by one analyst as having "better ratings than any politician since the heydays of Tony Blair".
 Various polls showed Sunak remained overwhelmingly popular among Conservative supporters and many other Britons throughout 2020.
 In an Ipsos MORI poll in September 2020, Sunak had the highest satisfaction score of any British chancellor since Labour's Denis Healey in April 1978, and was widely seen as the favourite to become the next Conservative leader.
-Sunak developed a cult media following, with jokes and gossip about his attractiveness widespread on social media and in magazines, gaining the nickname "Dishi Rishi".
+Sunak developed a cult media following, with jokes and gossip about his attractiveness widespread on social media and in magazines, gaining the nickname "Dishy Rishi".

 Public attitudes towards Sunak remained broadly positive in 2021, though his popularity declined steadily over time.
 By early 2022, with the cost of living becoming a growing focus of public concern, Sunak's response as chancellor was perceived as inadequate and he received some of his lowest approval ratings, which continued as the Sunak family's financial affairs came under scrutiny.
 By the time he resigned as chancellor in July 2022, Sunak's approval ratings slightly recovered.
 In October 2022, following his appointment as prime minister, Sunak's personal favourability ratings increased.
 By July 2023, Sunak's approval ratings had decreased back to a similar level to when he resigned as chancellor.
 The New Statesman named him as the second most powerful right-wing figure of 2023, behind only Nigel Farage.
 By his resignation as prime minister in July 2024, he had his lowest approval ratings to date.
 Following the 2024 general election, Sunak received praise for being gracious in defeat, with some commentators recommending for the Conservatives to keep him on as leader.